top of page

 EDUCATION:

-BSc Environment and Natural
+BSc Fisheries and Wildlife

 RESEARCH INTERESTS: